intmus/inttheory22-23/_09-non-chord-tones/b1-nonchordtonespt2.md

 #### Conclusions

-![][doubleNeighbor]

-Like neighbor tones, a *neighbor group*, also known as a *double neighbor tone*, begins and ends on the *same* stable tone.
-Between those two instances of the stable tone are two embellishing tones--one a step above and the other a step below the stable tone being embellished.
-Though individually we may consider each of the two embellishing tones to be incomplete neighbor tones, working together in the double-neighbor figure, they balance each other and create a contiguous whole, with the overall stability of a complete neighbor.
-A double neighbor figure is typically unaccented and off-chord, although it could be both accented and on-chord.
+Like neighbor tones, a *neighbor group*, also known as a *double neighbor tone*, begins and ends on the *same* chord tone.
+Between those two instances of the chord tone are two embellishing tones--one a step above and the other a step below the stable tone being embellished.
+Though individually we may consider each of the two embellishing tones to be incomplete neighbor tones, the two tones of the neighbor group balance each other and create a contiguous whole, with the overall stability of a complete neighbor.
+A neighbor group is typically unaccented and off-chord, although it could be both accented and on-chord.
+It may occur within a single chord or across two chords, and either the upper or lower neighbor can be chromatically altered to strengthen the resolution.

 There is a variation of neighbor groups called *incomplete neighbor groups (ING)*.
 These are less common than neighbor groups and should be a last resort in your analyses, but they occur often enough that we need this label.
 An incomplete neighbor group occurs when a chord tone is approached by two pitches as if they were a part of a neighbor group--meaning one NCT a step above and one NCT a step below--but unlike a neighbor group, the first chord tone is "missing".
-If you look at the image above, the first `E` would be missing in the top voice.
+For reference, if the image below were missing the first `E` and the `F` and `D` were stretched to fill that space, you could consider labeling that as an incomplete neighbor group.

+![][doubleNeighbor]

 ### Appoggiaturas (APP)

-**In the same way that suspensions and retardations are often grouped together, appoggiaturas and escape tones are as well.
+In the same way that suspensions and retardations are often grouped together, appoggiaturas and escape tones are as well.
 The following two examples include NCT appoggiaturas and escape tones as well as appoggiaturas *figures* and escape tone *figures*.
-Use the example below to answer the following:**
+Use the example below to answer the following:
 - What is the definition for both of these non-chord tones?
 - What do they have in common and why are they grouped together?
 - What major difference does the term "figure" imply when used in referencing non-chord tones?
 Do you think that "figure" could be applied to any of the previous NCTs that we have studied?